SealProgrammer/DeAnnoy/README.md

 # Examples
 he/she -> they
 his or her -> their
-Him or her -> Their
+Him or her -> Them
 etc...